Back To Search Results

 Etiology

-HLHS presents in a familial pattern and is frequently picked up during screening for congenital bicuspid aortic valve through the use of echocardiography.[2]
+HLHS presents in a familial pattern and is frequently picked up during screening for congenital bicuspid aortic valve through echocardiography.[2]
 A literature review shows that HLHS has shown to be present in up to 8% of siblings of patients with already diagnosed HLHS.
-In addition, it is present in 3.5% of first-degree relatives of these index patients, along with over a 20% incidence of other cardiovascular congenital malformations.[3]
+In addition, this condition is present in 3.5% of first-degree relatives of these index patients, along with over a 20% incidence of other cardiovascular congenital malformations.[3]

 The extent of malformations does not stay in the left heart; there are reports of associated conotruncal abnormalities as well as thoracic aortic aneurysms in probands with congenital left heart disease.
-A screening study in 2015 found an over 20% incidence of other congenital malformations, such as bicuspid aortic valve and coarctation of the aorta in relatives of patients with HLHS.
-Occasionally the condition does occur with Turner syndrome, which is itself associated with bicuspid aortic valve and coarctation of the aorta.
-Additionally, it can be associated with dextrocardia, mesocardia, and there have also been reports of association with DiGeorge syndrome and chromosome 22-q11 deletion.[4]
+Results from a screening study in 2015 found an over 20% incidence of other congenital malformations, such as bicuspid aortic valve and coarctation of the aorta in relatives of patients with HLHS.
+Occasionally, the condition occurs with Turner syndrome, which is associated with the bicuspid aortic valve and coarctation of the aorta.
+Additionally, this condition can be related to dextrocardia and mesocardia, and there have also been reports of association with DiGeorge syndrome and chromosome 22-q11 deletion.[4]

 Epidemiology